OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Evaluation

 \subsection{Synthetic Benchmarks}

 We evaluate OSMOSIS on synthetic benchmarks to assess its overheads in a low-complexity environment.

-\subpar{0.5}{\negcircnumreq{R1}\negcircnumreq{R5} Fair HPU allocation:} We evaluate the WLBVT scheduler and compare it to the traditional RR.
-We run two applications, one with a larger \textit{compute cost per byte}, the \textit{Congestor}, and the other with a smaller one, the \textit{Victim}.
+\subpar{0.5}{\negcircnumreq{R1}\negcircnumreq{R5} Fair HPU allocation:} We run two applications, one with a larger \textit{compute cost per byte}, the \textit{Congestor}, and the other with a smaller one, the \textit{Victim}.
 Both spin in a \verb|for| loop to simulate a compute-bound task.
 Figure~\ref{fig:fair_pu_utilization} shows how RR over-allocates PUs to the \textit{Congestor}, leading to lower fairness, as shown by Jain's metric.
 WLBVT consistently splits all the resources equally between tenants.
 When the \textit{Victim} has no outstanding packets, WLBVT allows the \textit{Congestor} to overtake more PUs.
 WLBVT enables fair compute resource allocation within OSMOSIS and does not cause slowdowns within the benchmarks.

 \subpar{0.5}{\negcircnumreq{R2}\negcircnumreq{R5} Resolving HoL-blocking:}We evaluate the scaling of throughput of the \textit{Congestor} and the kernel completion time of the \textit{Victim} while conducting only Egress transfers that involve AXI writes.
 Figure~\ref{fig:dma_hol_fixed} presents how OSMOSIS resolves HoL-blocking.
-Depending on the fragmentation method, the \textit{Victim}'s kernel completion time can be reduced by order of magnitude while preserving a relative slowdown of only around 2$\times$.
-The throughput reduction stems from control traffic overhead related to fragmentation.
+Depending on the fragmentation method, the \textit{Victim}'s kernel completion time can be reduced by an order of magnitude while preserving a relative slowdown of only around 2$\times$.
+The throughput reduction stems from control traffic overhead related to fragmentation, i.e., splitting one large transfer into smaller $N$ transfers introduces $N$ additional protocol handshakes between sender and receiver.
 When accessing local sNIC memories (i.e., remote scratchpads and L2), it can be mitigated through a custom SystemVerilog implementation of the PsPIN AXI protocol, allowing for parallel transfer states as proposed in other works~\cite{benz2023high, restuccia2020axi, jiang2022axi}.
-Addressing this issue for host-side traffic that crosses AXI bus boundaries would require a fine-grained QoS protocol for standardized PCIe and CXL interconnects~\cite{agarwal2022understanding}.
+Addressing this issue for host-side traffic that crosses AXI bus boundaries would require a fine-grained QoS protocol for PCIe and CXL interconnects~\cite{agarwal2022understanding}.

 We also observed two bottlenecks: ingress and egress.
 In the ingress bottleneck, the incoming link bandwidth is the limit, while in the egress one, the AXI bus congestion causes slowdowns.
 While the overheads come from the interconnect, OSMOSIS scheduling does not introduce overheads, as evident for low \textit{Congestor} sizes.